-The transient nature of the hemodynamic response is usually attributed to a physiological uncoupling of regional cerebral perfusion and oxygen metabolism (Fox et al 1988).
-The result is a time-dependent (but uncharacterised) change in the relative amounts of venous oxy- and deoxyhemoglobin.
-Due to the differential magnetic susceptibility of oxy- and deoxy-hemoglobin, a transient change in intra-voxel dephasing is observed.
-This change subtends the measured signal (Kwong et al 1992, Ogawa et al 1992, Bandettini et al 1992).
-The physiological mechanisms which mediate between neuronal activity and physiology, at the level of perfusion and cerebral metabolism, are known to have time-constants in the millisecond (ms) to seconds range.
-In-vivo optical imaging of microcirculatory events, in the visual cortex of monkeys, suggest the following sequence of activity-dependent changes: 200-400 ms after the onset of neuronal activity, highly localized oxygen delivery occurs, followed 300-400 ms later by an increase in blood volume.
-After 1000 ms a substantial rise in oxyhemoglobin is seen (Frostig et al 1990).
-MRI data concur with this latter observation, suggesting a rise in relative oxyhemoglobin, that is maximal after 4 -10 seconds (Bandettini 1993b).
-The delay and dispersion associated with the hemodynamic response, to the onset of neuronal activity, is therefore substantial when compared to the sampling interval typical of fast (e.g. EPI) MRI times series (100 ms - 5 s).
+The transient nature of the hemodynamic response is usually attributed to a physiological uncoupling of regional cerebral perfusion and oxygen metabolism [Fox et al., 1988].
+The result is a time-dependent (but uncharacterized) change in the relative amounts of venous oxy- and deoxy-hemoglobin.
+Due to the differential magnetic susceptibility of oxy- and deoxyhemoglobin, a transient change in intravoxel dephasing is observed.
+This change subtends the measured signal [Kwong et al., 1992; Ogawa et al., 1992; Bandettini et al., 1992].
+The physiological mechanisms that mediate between neuronal activity and physiology at the level of perfusion and cerebral metabolism, are known to have time-constants in the millisecond (ms) to seconds (s) range.
+In vivo optical imaging of microcirculatory events in the visual cortex of monkeys suggests the following sequence of activitydependent changes:

+200-400 ms after the onset of neuronal activity, highly localized oxygen delivery occurs, followed 300-400 ms later by an increase in blood volume.
+After 1,000 ms, a substantial rise in oxyhemoglobin is seen [Frostig et al., 1990].

+MRI data concur with this latter observation, suggesting a rise in relative oxyhemoglobin that is maximal after 4-10 s [Bandettini, 1993].
+The delay and dispersion associated with the hemodynamic response to the onset of neuronal activity is, therefore, substantial when compared with the sampling interval typical of fast [e.g., echo-planar imaging, (EPI)] MRI times-series (100 ms-5 s).
 This is important because the correlations between evoked changes in neuronal activity and measured hemodynamics will be displaced and dispersed (smeared) in time.
-Simply correlating a sensory parameter (reflecting input at a neuronal level) with the hemodynamic response, will miss significant cross-correlations that are distributed in time according to the delay and dispersion of the hemodynamic response function.
-For example if the delay rendered a sinusoidal sensory input and the hemodynamic response out of phase by $\pi/2$ , the correlation would be zero.
-The hemodynamic response function can be thought of as a temporal point spread function which not only smooths sensory input, but also applies a shift in time.
-In other words these functions describe the physiological response to a point (delta function or impulse) input, if one were able to present such a stimulus.
-Clearly to assess the true 'correlation', between a sensory parameter and hemodynamic response, the sensory parameter must first be subject to the same delay and dispersion as that mediating between neuronal activity and hemodynamics.
-More formally, the correlation of interest is between the MRI timeseries and the sensory input convolved with the hemodynamic response function.
+Simply correlating a sensory parameter (reflecting input at a neuronal level) with the hemodynamic response will miss significant crosscorrelations that are distributed in time according to the delay and dispersion of the hemodynamic response function.

+For example, if the delay rendered a sinusoidal sensory input and the hemodynamic response out of phase by $\pi/2$ , the correlation would be zero.
+The hemodynamic response function can be thought of as a temporal point spread function that not only smooths sensory input but also applies a shift in time.
+In other words, these functions describe the physiological response to a point (delta function or impulse) input, if one were able to present such a stimulus.
+Clearly, to assess the true "correlation" between a sensory parameter and hemodynamic response, the sensory parameter must first be subject to the same delay and dispersion as that mediating between neuronal activity and hemodynamics.
+More formally, the correlation of interest is between the MRI time-series and the sensory input convolved with the hemodynamic response function.
 This is the first observation on which the proposed approach is predicated.